Apply or Renew Your ITIN Through a Certified Acceptance Agent

 An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service.
 The IRS issues an ITIN to people who are required to have a U.S. taxpayer identification number but don’t have (or are not eligible for) a Social Security Number (SSN).

-The process for obtaining an ITIN isn’t always easy – and in early 2016 a new law passed affecting ITIN renewals.
-With the new law, every ITIN will now have an expiration date.
-So if ITIN holders don’t renew on time, your refund could be further delayed, preventing you from claiming certain tax credits.
+The process for obtaining an ITIN isn’t always easy – a PATH Act law passed in 2016 affecting ITIN renewals.
+With the law, every ITIN will now have an expiration date.
+So, if ITIN holders don’t renew on time, your refund could be further delayed, preventing you from claiming certain tax credits.

 If you need to apply for or renew your ITIN, you can get help from a few highly credible sources, including: